amchess/ShashChess/README.md

 to improve

 - base engine strength
-- engine’s behaviour on the different positions types (requiring the corresponding algorithm) :
+- engine's behaviour on the different positions types (requiring the corresponding algorithm) :
     - Tal
     - Capablanca
     - Petrosian